AidanRosen/HexPass-Portfolio-Vector/src/vector_calc/README.md

                 but I laid the groundwork to ensure its success.
 I deserve a 5/5 for working hard in communication and keeping the team on track while also working on the project itself.

+        Andrew Hale:
+                This week I learne how to use InteliJ, GitHub, and JFrame.
+I had a lot of prooblems in setting up Intelij many of my files either wern't installed or in the wrong place.
+My scrum team really helped me out in fixing these issues.
+They helped me get the correct SDK installed and also fix the issue with building the program.
+                I also learned how to push, pull, and commit with Git using InteliJ.
+The knowlage from last year's Computer Scieince class definently helped me and I was able to help out other memebers of my scrum group who wern't as familiar with GitHub.
+Lastly, I mainly worked on learning Java and JFrame.
+This week started out with me using your calculator in order to learn how to edit JFrame buttons but by the end of the week I added text fields.
+This included adding a new import and adding a new JFrame type.
+I believe I deserve a 5/5 this week becaouse of the amount of time I spent fixing issues with the program and working on our new projects layout.